admindatahandbook/book/testing/index.md

 ### Safe Settings

 Data access is allowed on the work computer that individuals declare in the application process.
 The office location of the computer at the place of work is collected and it is required that it is a desktop, not a laptop computer.
-Individuals are forbidden from using USB or flash drives with this data and receive data only through a secure file transfer protocol (FTP) directly to the computer they declare in the application.
+Individuals are forbidden from using USB or flash drives with this data and receive data only through a secure file transfer protocol (SFTP) directly to the computer they declare in the application.
 Some users may access the data on computers at the center directly, if the file sizes present a problem for their personal computers or if the agencies require access to certain data items be limited to OLDA offices.
 There is no option for remote access or virtual access to items that are limited by physical location.

 ### Safe Data